 Most traveler amenities and services in Folegandros are in Chora and Karavostasis.
-In the capital of Folegandros, there are grocery stores, gas stations, car rentals, ATMs, a pharmacy and a regional medical center.
+In the capital of Folegandros, there are grocery stores, gas stations, car rentals, ATMs, a pharmacy, and a regional medical center.
 There’s also an ATM and a car rental shop at the port.
-As for accomodation, most hotels, suites and vacation rentals are in Chora and Karavostasis.
-You can also stay at the camping site in Livadi or choose a villa for luxury vacation.

-Tip: Book your accommodation in Folegandros the soonest, as there are not many vacation accommodation options on the island.
+Tip: we recommend booking your accommodation in Folegandros the soonest, as there are not many vacation accommodation options on the island.

 Important phone numbers for your stay in Folegandros